0xAF/barnard/README.md

 # Barnard

+**0xAF**: I've added Voice Start/Stop events, to be passed to the notify.sh script.
+I need these events, so I can start and stop transmitting (PTT button) on my HAN radio.
+I'm in no way a GO developer, so it is what it is.

 The original maintainer has become unresponsive.
 There are pull requests and other interactions that have not been responded to in a few years.
 So at this point, the worst has to be assumed, that's right, real life got in the way of project development!

 So, I hope to make this fork the officially supported version, until someone else wants to take over.
 I am not a go programmer, but I do use barnard almost daily.
 So if you have some changes, please create a pull request.